 Welcome to Chiang Mai – one of the most visited cities in Thailand, nestled in the northern jungles of the country.
 This is your second stop of your 10 day Thailand itinerary!
 If you’ve just arrived via the overnight train, grab a taxi to your hotel to drop your bags so you can start exploring!

-If you need a restaurant recommendation, Angel’s Secrets Cafe is a cozy spot in the northeastern quadrant of Old City.
+And if you need a restaurant recommendation for lunch, Angel’s Secrets Cafe is a cozy spot in the northeastern quadrant of Old City.
 It has delicious coffee drinks and amazing crepes!

 Chiang Mai Temple Thailand